 In 2017 the focus of the inspections conducted by the NPM in the institutions for children was on the different residential social services.
-The NPM team visited eight institutions: family type centres for children without disabilities, family type centres for children with disabilities, homes for children deprived of parental care, and crisis centres for child victims of human trafficking or violence.
+The NPM team visited eight institutions: family type centres for children without disabilities, family type centres for children deprived of parental care, and crisis centres for child victims of human trafficking or violence.
 The NPM main finding is that there are systemic problems in some of the institutions, while in the rest of the institutions there are grave discrepancies in the quality of the rendered social services.